file9.ai

 Geography

-The British Indian Ocean Territory is an archipelago located south of India and approximately midway between Africa and Indonesia.
-Comprising 55 islands, it spans an area of 60 square kilometers, with Diego Garcia being the only inhabited island.
-The region boasts a tropical marine climate and is characterized by flat coral atolls.
+The British Indian Ocean Territory is an archipelago located in the Indian Ocean, south of India and roughly midway between Africa and Indonesia.
+The territory covers an area of 60 square kilometers, primarily consisting of flat, low coral atolls, with Diego Garcia being the most significant island.
+The climate is tropical marine, featuring hot, humid conditions moderated by trade winds.

-• 9 m highest point located on ocean-side dunes of Diego Garcia.
+• 9 m highest elevation (ocean-side dunes on Diego Garcia)

 People and Society